Bracamontes & Vlasak, P.C.

 Accompanying the recent housing crisis, there have been a significant number of evictions in the wake of the mass foreclosures.
 The Bay Area has had its share of foreclosures with banks foreclosing on homes in San Francisco, Oakland, and Berkeley.
 The information on our website is primarily for tenants who are caught up in the foreclosure process and suddenly find that their landlord is a bank.
 Often tenants are wrongfully evicted in the process of foreclosures, so it is important to know your rights.
+An attorney at Bracamontes & Vlasak, P.C., in San Francisco can inform you or your rights as a tenant during a foreclosure.

 The answer partly depends on where you live.
 If you are in San Francisco, Oakland, or Berkeley (or anywhere else that has a similar rent ordinance requiring just cause for eviction), and the dwelling you live in is covered by the rent ordinance, then generally speaking the new owner cannot make you vacate just because there was a foreclosure.
 The bank may be your new landlord, but you have the same rights as before.